The following section lists the help topics available for menus and dialogs.

 Contains commands and options for running a presentation.

-Contains spelling tools, a gallery of object art that you can add to your document, as well as tools for configuring menus, and setting program preferences.
+Contains spelling tools, redact options, mail merge wizard, macros, development tools, extension manager, as well as tools for configuring and customizing menus, and setting program preferences.

 Contains commands for manipulating and displaying document windows.